kennyworkman/enzyme-classification/README.md

 ## Further Reading

-See the paper written on this repository.
+See the paper written on this project located in the repository named `enzyme_classifcation_summary.pdf`.